yashjuspay/OCEN/Security/README.md

 # Security

 # Overview of Security
-This document describes the security aspects of BHIM for lending and the security processes to be followed between the Lender and the LSP while transmitting data over API calls.
+This document describes the security aspects of LSP and the security processes to be followed between the Lender and the LSP while transmitting data over API calls.
 On a high level, these are the security aspects that need to be ensured.

  HTTPS - All API calls must be done securely over HTTPS